compilers-course-materials/starter-hundred-pacer/README.md

 dep_graph :: (ae : aexpr) -> (string * string) list

-(* Given a list of registers, a set of variables, and a set of edges, create an environment of locations that uses as many registers as possible *) get_colors :: (regs : reg list) (varlist : string list) (edges : (string * string) list) : location envt =
+(* Given a list of registers, a set of variables, and a set of edges, create an environment of locations that uses as few locations as possible, preferring registers to stack locations *) get_colors :: (regs : reg list) (varlist : string list) (edges : (string * string) list) : location envt =

 (* combine dep_graph and get_colors to create an environment for the given expression *)